🇨🇦 🇨🇦

 Those who don’t stay current with the literature think my perspective is contrarian.

-I have backed away from encouraging people to try to interpret scientific evidence themselves, especially in health science.
-More and more, I think it’s like telling them to do their own electrical repairs or colonoscopies.
+I never want to discourage anyone from trying, but I fear that it’s a mostly futile ambition — it’s just too hard.
+I have started backing away from encouraging people to try to interpret the science themselves, especially health science.
+It’s like encouraging people to do their own electrical repairs or colonoscopies.
 Some things you just really need help with.
-Will you get good help? 🤷🏻♂️ Who knows!
-But that's also a danger with electricians and gastroenterologists.
+(Will you get good help? 🤷🏻♂️ Who knows!
+But that’s also a danger with electricians and gastroenterologists.)

 Top journals for pain and injury science